 Buses and Airplanes

-Discuss these accessories and which one may be the best fit for your mode of transportation with an accessible vehicle leader or specialist.
+Discuss these systems and accessories with an accessible vehicle specialist to find out which one may be the best fit for your mode of transportation.

-Research forums and read reviews to see what other considerations you may need to consider.
+Additionally, make sure to research forums like Reddit and read product reviews to see what other considerations you may need to consider.

 Find your perfect Wheelchair Van